Available 24h

 In good condition, with original colors.
 In the lower left corner, an oval, dry stamp in a pearl oval field with the initials PDI.

 Stunning antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage products that possess distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

 Beautiful Empire-style furniture originates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+It was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-The key to stylish antique furniture is originality.
+The most important aspect of stylish antique furniture is originality.
 Ultimately, this is crucial from the customer’s perspective, as many counterfeit products circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details